-It is very important to follow the following instructions to ensure maximum adhesion of the PSA to the metal substrates.
+It is very important to follow these instructions to ensure maximum adhesion of the PSA to the metal substrate.
 Failure to comply with the cleaning process could result in poor adhesion.
 Proper safety precautions should also be followed to protect the operator.

-Materials Required: 3M Scotch Brite Pads or equivalent, Rubber Gloves, Safety Glasses, Lint Free Cotton Wipes, MEK or Acetone or Isopropyl Alcohol (IPA)
+Materials required: 3M Scotch Brite Pads or equivalent, rubber gloves, safety glasses, lint-free cotton wipes, MEK or acetone or Isopropyl Alcohol (IPA).

-Surface Preparation of Conversion-Coated Aluminum and Phosphate-Coated Steel and plastic.
+Conversion-Coated Aluminum, Phosphate-Coated Steel and Plastic:

-- Using a clean, lint-free applicator, moistened with MEK, acetone solvent or IPA, wash the aluminum surface until all traces of contamination have been removed - b.
-Clean the surface until the cotton applicator shows no discoloration. - c.
-If discoloration still exists, continue washing, changing the cotton applicator each time, until clean.
-Note: With phosphate coatings, it is very hard to remove all discoloration from the surface so it is up to the operator to determine the cleanliness of the surface prior to bonding.
-Typically, cleaning the surface 3 times is required. - d.
-Allow the substrate to dry completely at room temperature.
-After the cleaning sequence is complete, do not touch the substrate with bare hands prior to gasket installation. - If the clean surfaces do not have the PSA applied within an 8-hour period, rewash using the above process.
+- 1. Using a clean, lint-free applicator, moistened with MEK, acetone solvent or IPA, wash the aluminum surface until all traces of contamination have been removed. - 2.
+Clean the surface until the cotton applicator shows no discoloration. - 3.
+If discoloration still exists, continue washing, changing the cotton applicator each time until clean.

+Note: With phosphate coatings, it is very hard to remove all discoloration from the surface, so it is up to the operator to determine the cleanliness of the surface prior to PSA application.
+Typically, cleaning the surface 3 times is required. - 4.
+Allow the substrates to dry completely at room temperature.
+After the cleaning sequence is complete, do not touch the substrate with bare hands prior to gasket installation. - 5.
+If the clean surfaces do not have the PSA applied within an 8-hour period, rewash using the process described above.

-Surface Preparation of Stainless Steel and Mild Steel
+Stainless Steel and Mild Steel:

-- Using a Scotch Brite 3M pad or equivalent, lightly abrade the steel surface. - Blow the dust residue off the steel surface with oil b. free filtered air. - Follow Steps A through E from previous section to complete surface preparation.
+- 1. Using a 3M Scotch Brite pad or equivalent lightly abrade the steel surface. - 2.
+Blow the dust residue off the steel surface with oil free filtered air. - 3.
+Follow step 1 to 5 from previous section to complete surface preparation

-Gasket Installation Procedure
+Gasket Installation Procedure:

-- Cut gasket material to specific lengths per drawing.
-If gasket is one piece (e.g., four corner spliced gasket), pre-fit the assembly to ensure fit and location. - Remove a portion of the release liner and position the gasket.
+- Cut the gasket material to specific lengths if require.
+If gasket is one piece (e.g., four-corner spliced gasket), pre-fit the assembly to ensure fit and location. - 2.
+Remove a portion of the release liner and position the gasket.
 Press firmly against gasket to tack in place.
-Continue pressing along entire length of gasket until it is positioned and aligned to the mating surface. - Using thumb pressure or a rubber roller for ultimate adhesion, apply moderate pressure to the entire gasket to ensure complete contact between the PSA and the substrate surface.
+Continue pressing along the entire length of gasket until it is positioned and aligned to the mating surface. - 3.
+Using thumb pressure or a rubber roller for ultimate adhesion, apply moderate pressure to the entire gasket to ensure complete contact between the PSA and the substrate surface.